ayomidebajo/chronicle_insurance/README.md

 - `deployments/` – Contains the deployment artifacts for the `Greeter`, `Chronicle`, `Insurance`, contracts
 - `scripts/` – Contains scripts to build, test, and deploy the contracts

+The Obd directory contains more information about the Obd project.
+For more information about how to run the obd project, please refer to the README.md file in the obd directory.

 ## Getting started 🚀